YsabelDuart/YsabelDuart/README.md

    ### About me 🌼

 - :computer: learning: Python
-- :pencil: SESI/ SENAI resende
+- :pencil: SESI/ SENAI em Resende
 - :pushpin: Livin in: Brazil
 - 🧠 languages: English and Portuguese
 - 🤓 Geek : "Knowledge is a weapon.
 Arm yourself well before going into battle."